African American Cosmetic Surgery in Atlanta, GA

 Dr. Maloney offers several cosmetic treatments and procedures that are uniquely designed to serve the needs of the African American population, including scar treatment, minimally invasive treatments for the signs of aging, skin care, facial procedures, and hair restoration.

-African American Cosmetic Surgery Procedure
+African American Plastic Surgery Procedure

 During the consultation, black patients often express concerns over scarring.
 Due to the thicker dermis, scars can take longer to heal and may thicken.
 However, this is very unusual on the face.